 carpet from a CF fiber is virtually eliminates the shedding and fuzzing

-fiber, usually 3 to 10 inches long, that are spun together.
-When carpet
+fiber, usually 3 to 10 inches long, that are spun together to make a

-is made from a staple fiber, the carpet will shed and fuzz for up to a
+is made from a staple fiber, your carpet will likely shed and fuzz for up to a

 suggest you be sure to buy a carpet made from a Continuous Filament

-from a continuous filament strand, then you can assume that the carpet
+from a Continuous Filament Strand (CFM, BCF or CF), then you must assume that the carpet

-pile is made from staple fibers and therefore will shed and fuzz for a
+pile is made from a Staple Fiber and therefore will shed and fuzz for a

 abbreviation of CF, for Continuous Filament, or CFN for Continuous